Unsupervised Semantic Segmentation with Self-supervised Object-centric Representations: Related Work

-\paragraph{Unsupervised Object Discovery (UOD)} is another research direction that also aims at discovery of object information such as bounding boxes or object masks from images.
-Recent works on UOD~\cite{simeoniLocalizingObjectsSelfSupervised2021a, voLargeScaleUnsupervisedObject2021, zhangObjectDiscoverySingle2020} showed the potential benefit of using the embeddings of pretrained networks (supervised or self-supervised) for both object localization (to the level of the object's bounding box) and object clustering.
-However, such methods do not consider the challenging task of object segmentation, but only object detection.
+\paragraph{Unsupervised Object Discovery (UOD)} UOD is another research direction that also aims to discover object information such as bounding boxes or object masks from images without any human annotations.
+Recent works on UOD~\citep{Henaff2022ObjectDA, melaskyriazi2022deep, Wang2022TokenCut, Simeoni2021LOST, voLargeScaleUnsupervisedObject2021, zhangObjectDiscoverySingle2020, Vo2020OSD} showed the potential benefit of using the embeddings of pretrained networks (supervised or self-supervised) for both object localization (to the level of the object's bounding box) and object clustering.
+First, rOSD~\citep{voLargeScaleUnsupervisedObject2021, Vo2020OSD} showed that supervised features could be used to localize single objects in the image.
+Next, LOST~\citep{Simeoni2021LOST} proposed a heuristic that relies on self-supervised features to localize the most salient object in the image.
+In contrast to those methods we consider the challenging task of object segmentation, not only object detection.
+Finally, ~\citet{melaskyriazi2022deep, Wang2022TokenCut} propose to do spectral decomposition of dense DINO features and use of sign of Fiedler eigenvector as criteria for object localization mask.

-\paragraph{Unsupervised object-centric representation learning.} Object centric learning assumes that scenes are composed of different objects and aims to learn sets of feature vectors, where each binds to one object.
-Unsupervised methods based on single images~\cite{burgess2019monet,greff2019multi,Engelcke2020GENESIS,locatello2020objectcentric} suffer from single-view ambiguities, which one tries to overcome by exploiting the information in multiple views of a static scene~\cite{chen2021_ROOTS}, in a single view of a dynamic scene (i.e., a video) \cite{hsieh2018,kipf2021conditional} or multiple views of a dynamic scene \cite{Nanbo_Neurips2021}.
+\paragraph{Unsupervised Object-centric Representation Learning} Object centric learning assumes that scenes are composed of different objects and aims to learn sets of feature vectors, where each of them binding to one object.
+Unsupervised methods based on single images~\citep{burgess2019monet,greff2019multi,Engelcke2020GENESIS,locatello2020objectcentric, Singh2022SLATE} suffer from single-view ambiguities, which one tries to overcome by exploiting the information in multiple views of a static scene~\citep{chen2021roots}, in a single view of a dynamic scene (i.e., a video) \citep{hsieh2018,kipf2021conditional, Singh2022STEVE} or multiple views of a dynamic scene \citep{Nanbo_Neurips2021}.
+In contrast to previous methods and similar to DINOSAUR method~\citep{seitzer2023bridging}, our method exploits unlabeled object-centric datasets to extract object masks and representations.

-\paragraph{Weakly supervised semantic segmentation.} Methods in this area aim to learn dense pixel-wise labeling from weak supervision, such as image labels~\cite{pathakICLR15,Pinheiro_2015_CVPR,Wei_2018_CVPR,Araslanov_2020_CVPR,Xu_2021_ICCV}, image captions~\cite{Hu2016,Ye_2019_CVPR}, bounding boxes~\cite{Dai_2015_ICCV,Khoreva_2017_CVPR}, clicks inside an object \cite{CollomosseJohn2014TFIa,Bearman16}, scribbles~\cite{Bearman16,Lin_2016_CVPR}, or other weak annotations that are rather cheap to collect~\cite{barnes2017,Papadopoulos_2017_ICCV,Maninis_2018_CVPR}.
-Another direction for weakly-supervised approaches aim to discover objects from novel classes, while still using annotations for objects from fix set of classes.
-In~\cite{8793683}, similar to COMUS the authors consider ideas of class discovery and filtering of outliers.
-In contrast to COMUS, their method relies on embeddings from a labeled dataset, the video data and object tracker and could not be applied to static images without any annotations.
-Some papers combine the weak supervision with saliency maps obtained from off-the-shelf saliency detectors~\cite{wang2018,lee2021}.
-In contrast to all these methods, our approach is fully unsupervised.